iCliniq Logo

 • Mononucleosis: The Epstein-Barr virus attacks the B-cell, which provokes them to release antigens against the infection.
 In this reaction, T-cells attack the B-cells until the infection is killed, which causes the deficiency of the antibodies.

 • Human Immunodeficiency Virus(HIV): It is more fatal than other types of viral infections.
-During this, HIV infects the T-cell resulting in low or non-secretion of cytokines that are essential for cell-mediated immunity procedure and compromising the whole immunity defense system.
+During this, HIV infects the T-cell, resulting in low or non-secretion of cytokines that are essential for cell-mediated immunity procedures and compromising the whole immune defense system.

 • Parasites: There are parasites like trypanosomes that cause complications in the body’s immune system.

-• Cancer: Cancers like Hodgkin's disease make the lymphatic system weak enough to not be able to prevent any infection.
+• Cancer: Cancers like Hodgkin's disease weaken the lymphatic system, making it unable to prevent infection.

 • Deficiencies Caused by Drug Therapy: Cancer-curing drugs work by reducing and preventing abnormal multiplication of the cells.
-While this drug works on the abnormal multiplication of cancer cells, they also affect the cell multiplication involved in immune system defense.
+While this drug works on the abnormal multiplication of cancer cells, it also affects the cell multiplication involved in immune system defense.
 Excessive use of such drugs can cause serious damage to the body’s immune system.
 However, the condition is reversible and can be managed.

 What Are the Signs and Symptoms of T-Cell Disorders?